ashneetrathore/ZotSearch/README.md

 2. The algorithm jumps to the position 16000 in the term offset index file and scans line by line until it identifies the two terms in the term offset index that "career" falls between - for example, "cantral" and "carridin".
 Once these bounding terms are found, scanning terminates because the end position 16500 only indicates the maximum possible range to consider.
 The positions associated with the bounding terms - let's say it's 8000000 and 8500000 - act as lower and upper bounds for searching in the completed inverted index.
 3. The algorithm jumps to the lower bound position 8000000 in the complete index and scans line by line until it finds the exact match for the term "career" or reaches the upper bound position 8500000.

-Think of the structure like this
-- The complete index is the lowest tier, containing the actual postings
-- The term offset index is the middle tier, pointing into the complete index
-- The character offset index is the highest tier, pointing into the term offset index

-After retrieval, the system computes relevance scores and and ranks the results, with the most relevant pages appearing at the top.
+After retrieval, the system computes relevance scores and ranks the results, with the most relevant pages appearing at the top.
 The results are sent to the **Flask** frontend and displayed to the user.

 ### :open_file_folder: PROJECT FILE STRUCTURE
 ```bash